Our Mercy Menu

 God doesn’t just manifest mercy, He mandates it for all people and churches who claim to follow Him.
 In Luke 6:36 Jesus gave this order: “Be merciful, just as your Father is merciful!”
 Mercy isn’t just a job it’s our job!

-God is calling North Ridge to step up and make 2016 the year we move the dial from good to great when it comes to expressing compassion and kindness to those who need it most.
+God is calling North Ridge to step up and make each year better when it comes to expressing compassion and kindness to those who need it most.
 While our main goal last year was to grow in gratitude, our main goal this year is to “maximize mercy”!
-Through God’s power we intend to make a seismic impact on our community by having our whole church family participate in a program called “GRAND-SLAM 2016” which is code for “Showing Love And Mercy”.
+Through God’s power we intend to make a seismic impact on our community by having our whole church family participate in a program called “GRAND-SLAM” which is code for “Showing Love And Mercy”.